doctrine/DoctrineCouchDBBundle/README.md

 ## Installation

-* Grab this repository and [Doctrine CouchDB ODM](http://github.com/doctrine/couchdb-odm) into your Symfony project
+* ``composer require doctrine/couchdb-odm-bundle``
 * Add `Doctrine\Bundle\CouchDBBundle\DoctrineCouchDBBundle` to your Kernel#registerBundles() method
-* Add autoloader for Doctrine\CouchDB, Doctrine\ODM\CouchDB and Doctrine\Bundle namespaces
+* If you do not use composer, do not forget to add autoloader for the Doctrine\CouchDB, Doctrine\ODM\CouchDB and Doctrine\Bundle namespaces

 ## Documentation